Our Graduate Program

 If you are interested in applying, forms and instructions for both domestic and international students are available on the School of Engineering and Applied Science (SEAS) website.
 Additional information helpful to applicants may also be found in our FAQ section.
-Applications and all supporting materials are due by January 1 for Fall matriculation and September 1 for Spring matriculation.
+Applications and all supporting materials are due by December 15 for Fall matriculation.
 Please consider the following application tips when applying:

 - Apply for the final degree you wish to obtain.
 If you want to pursue a Ph.D. at UVa, you

 should apply to the Ph.D. program.
 You do not need to complete an M.S. degree before

 beginning your Ph.D. studies with us.